easbarba/babu/README.md

 # Babu
-A Ruby on Rails Kids Microblog.
+A Ruby on Rails Family Microblog.

 # Container